k0retux/fuddly/docs/source/data_model.rst

   Make the node mutable.
 It is a shortcut for the node attribute ``MH.Attr.Mutable``.

+highlight
+  Make the node highlighted.
+It is a shortcut for the node attribute ``MH.Attr.Highlight``.

 set_attrs
   List of attributes to set on the node.
 The current generic attributes are: